JasonLocklin/Dissertation/Prisms/Introduction.md

 her environment.
-Both spatial working memory and temporal perception are likely to be supported by mechanisms primarily located in the ventral stream.
+Both spatial working memory and temporal perception are likely to be supported by mechanisms primarily located in the ventral stream [@Danckert2007].
 As such, we expected to find neglect patients would continue to demonstrate deficits in these two tasks even after prism adaptation.
 More precisely, we expect prisms would remediate dorsal stream tasks, such as the clinical